doticca/Contrib.Persona/README.md

 Administrator Validation
 ========================

-The module keeps checking the validated administrator on every action and if any of the following happens it falls back to standard Orchard Sign In:
+The module keeps checking the validated administrator on every action and if any of the following happens it falls back to standard Orchard Sign In:<br>
-Validated Administrator no longer exists
+Validated Administrator no longer exists<br>
-Validated Administrator email changes
+Validated Administrator email changes<br>
-Module Settings no longer exist
+Module Settings no longer exist<br>
-Validated Administrator is no longer an Administrator
+Validated Administrator is no longer an Administrator<br>

 Next version
 ============

-Javascript functions as a jQuery plugin to be able to pass settings like Sign In and Sign Out button classes New setting to be able to change the default Persona e-mail validator.
-By default it uses https://verifier.login.persona.org/verify
+Javascript functions as a jQuery plugin to be able to pass settings like Sign In and Sign Out button classes<br>
+New setting to be able to change the default Persona e-mail validator.
+By default it uses https://verifier.login.persona.org/verify<br>
-More Persona Sign In button themes out of the box
+More Persona Sign In button themes out of the box<br>